Skip to content

 Scripts: generate-changelog.sh

-Copilot reads only the skill metadata until /changelog is invoked, keeping context budget low.
-The agent's tools list restricts it to shell and file_edit, preventing it from accessing resources outside the release workflow.
+Copilot reads only the skill metadata until you invoke /changelog, which keeps the context budget low.
+The agent's tools list restricts it to shell and file_edit, so it cannot reach resources outside the release workflow.

 Key Takeaways